awsdocs/amazon-efs-user-guide/doc_source/creating-using-create-fs.md

 ### Availability and durability<a name="availabiltydurability"></a>

 Availability and durability refer to the redundancy with which an Amazon EFS file system stores data within an AWS Region\.
 You have the following choices for your file system's availability and durability:
 + Choosing **Regional** creates a file system that uses [Standard storage classes](storage-classes.md#regional-sc) that store file system data and metadata redundantly across all Availability Zones within an AWS Region\.
-You can also create mount targets in each Availability Zone in the AWS region\. **Regional** offers the highest levels of availability and durability\.
+You can also create mount targets in each Availability Zone in the AWS Region\. **Regional** offers the highest levels of availability and durability\.
 + Choosing **One Zone** creates a file system that uses [One Zone storage classes](storage-classes.md#one-zone-sc) that store file system data and metadata redundantly within a single Availability Zone\.
 File systems using One Zone storage classes can have only a single mount target which is located in the Availability Zone in which the file system is created\.

   Amazon EFS One Zone storage classes store data in a single AWS Availability Zone\.
 Therefore, data stored in these storage classes may be lost in the event of a disaster or other fault that affects all copies of the data within the Availability Zone, or in the event of Availability Zone destruction\.